elamuhombe/gomycode-react-checkpoint/README.md

 # Restaurant-app

-This is an app created using React and styled using Bootsrap
+This is simple restaurant app created using React and styled using React-Bootsrap

 ## Table of Contents